Skip to main content

 If you're having trouble, check if the Input Module latches are properly unlocked.

-Lift the touchpad and remove it.
+Lift the Touchpad Module and remove it.

 Step 6: Remove the keyboard